-- · Open public hearings; - · Public release of legal submissions by parties; - · Special labor or environment expertise for disputes in these areas; and, - · Opportunities for interested third parties to submit views. - · Emphasis is on promoting compliance through consultation and trade-enhancing remedies. - · An innovative enforcement mechanism includes monetary penalties to enforce commercial, labor and environmental obligations of the trade agreement.
+- Core obligations of the agreement, including labor and environment provisions, are subject to the dispute settlement provisions of the agreement. - Dispute panel procedures set high standards of openness and transparency through: - Open public hearings; - Public release of legal submissions by parties; - Special labor of environment expertise for disputes in these areas; and, - Opportunities for interested third parties to submit views. - Emphasis is on promoting compliance through consultation and trade-enhancing remedies.